laravel-ls/laravel-ls/README.md

 - [x] Auto-complete existing template names
 - [ ] Auto-complete for existing arguments present in the template
 - [x] Diagnostics for template files that do not exists
+- [ ] Code action to create view file that do not exists.

 ### Environment